schematics/schematics/README.md

 against type definitions, like an email address.

 The library provides data types, in the form of fields.
-Each field controls the details of how a it's data should look in various formats.
+Each field controls the details of how its data should look in various formats.
 It also provides a `validate()` function which is responsible for determining if the data looks correct.